Benjamin P. Malerba

 March 27 | 2025 - Health Law Executive Briefing: Unpacking New York Laboratory Regulations And Recent Enforcement Trends

-Ben is an active participant in the Volunteer Lawyers’ Project, representing tenants in landlord/tenant proceedings on a pro bono basis.
+He is an active participant in the Community Legal Help Project.
+The CLHP provides pro bono legal services to residents in Nassau County.
+Ben also previously participated in the Volunteer Lawyers’ Project, representing tenants in landlord/tenant proceedings on a pro bono basis.

 Ben serves on the Board of Directors of Access: Supports for Living Foundation, which conducts charitable activities to help people with challenges live the fullest life possible.
 Previously, he served on the Board of Directors of The Guidance Center of Westchester, a not-for-profit that seeks to improve the well-being of people of all ages through innovative and effective programs that enable everyone to learn, work, and thrive.